-- 7. When installing a new server after replacing deployment keys: - Use the new deployment key to set up the server, and do not start the server at setup time. - Copy the keystore and PIN from an existing server, overwriting the existing keystore and PIN.

-This adds the older shared master key to the new server's keystore.

-Renew the local key pair used for secure communications using the new deployment key.
+- 7. When installing a new server after replacing deployment keys: - a.
+Use the new deployment key to set up the server, and do not start the server at setup time. - b.
+Copy the keystore and PIN from an existing server, overwriting the existing keystore and PIN.
+This adds the older shared master key to the new server's keystore. - c.
+Renew the local key pair used for secure communications using the new deployment key. - d.
+Start the server.